Jatindra Mohan Sengupta: Career

-After being awarded his degree in law, Sengupta was called to the Bar in England then returned with his wife to India, where he began practicing law as a barrister.
+After being awarded his degree in law, Sengupta was called to the Bar at the Gray's Inn in England then returned with his wife to India, where he began practicing law as a barrister.
 In 1911, he represented Chittagong in the Bengal Provincial Conference at Faridpur.
 This was the beginning of his political career.
 Later, he joined the Indian National Congress.
 He also organised the employees of the Burmah Oil Company to form a union.

 In 1921, Sengupta became the chairman of the Bengal Reception Committees of the Indian National Congress.
 That same year, during a strike at the Burmah Oil Company, he was also serving as the secretary of the employees' union.
 He abandoned his legal practise due to his commitment to political work, particularly related to the Non-Cooperation Movement led by Mohandas Karamchand Gandhi.
 In 1923, he was selected as a member of the Bengal Legislative Council.

 In 1925, after the death of Chitta Ranjan Das, Sengupta was elected president of the Bengal Swaraj Party.
 He also became president of the Bengal Provincial Congress Committee.
 He was mayor of Calcutta from 10 April 1929 to 29 April 1930.
 In March 1930, at a public meeting in Rangoon, he was arrested on charges of provoking people against the Government and opposing the India–Burma separation.

 In 1931, Sengupta went to England to attend the Round Table Conference, supporting the position of the Indian National Congress.
 He submitted pictures of police atrocities committed by the British to control the Chittagong rebellion, which shook the British Government.